stefanofa/awesome/TOPICS.md

 *   [nari-labs/dia](https://github.com/nari-labs/dia) - A TTS model capable of generating ultra-realistic dialogue in one pass.

-## text-to-speech

-*   [nari-labs/dia](https://github.com/nari-labs/dia) - A TTS model capable of generating ultra-realistic dialogue in one pass.

 ## ai-search-engine

 *   [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
 Powered by Vercel AI SDK!
 Search with models like xAI's Grok 3.